I have over 13 years’ experience as a translator of literary and genre fiction, including 13 novels, plus short stories

-Smoking Kills, by Antoine Laurain (trans.
-Louise Rogers Lalaurie), Gallic Books, June 2018
+Smoking Kills, by Antoine Laurain (tr.
+Louise Rogers Lalaurie), Gallic Books, 2018

 First published in France in 2008, Smoking Kills pre-dates Laurain’s established successes in English (The President’s Hat, The Red Notebook and French Rhapsody, all translated by Gallic Books).
 When executive headhunter Fabrice Valantine resorts to hypnotism in the face of the smoking ban (and not a little pressure from his high-powered wife, a curator of questionable contemporary art) the results are unexpected, even strangely satisfying… A romp through Parisian bourgeois-bohemia, with more than a hint of darkness below the surface.

-“Antoine Laurain is as dry as a chilled Chablis and makes merry nonsense of the theory that the French can’t laugh at themselves. […] His cast of characters is brilliant […] Formidable — and essential packing for any French summer holiday.”
+“Antoine Laurain is as dry as a chilled Chablis and makes merry nonsense of the theory that the French can’t laugh at themselves. […] His cast of characters is brilliant […] Formidable.”

 Wendy Holden in the Daily Mail.